Gepardec/jboss-examples/README.md

 jboss-examples
 ==============

-Example Code for JBoss Applicationserver
+Example Code and configurations for JBoss Applicationserver (WildFly)

+All JBoss configurations can be reated easily with the tools from https://github.com/ErhardSiegl/jbosstools